shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

     let data = serialize(WithdrawRequest.schema, withdrawRequest);
     let data_to_send = new Uint8Array([1, ...data]);
 ```

 Then we will create the instruction and pass the data.
-Note that we are inserting `1` in our data to before sending.
+Note that we are inserting `1` in our `data_to_send` before sending.

 ```js
     const instructionTOOurProgram = new TransactionInstruction({
         keys: [